Hi friends. Toronto is in our third lockdown as I type and baking healthy treats is bringing me a lot of joy at the moment.

 I make these two ways by varying the add ins.
 The first version is stirring in pepita seeds and dark chocolate chips which my kids love.
 And the other version is with just chopped walnuts – my fave.

 Recipe makes 12 muffins.

-1 cup baked sweet potato
+1 cup baked sweet potato (or baked squash)

 1 cup all purpose flour or gluten-free flour (I love Bob’s Red Mill cup for cup)